Submission for Necropsy

 Whenever possible, submission of the entire animal is preferred.
 Under ideal circumstances, the animal should be submitted as soon as possible after death.
 If a period of time must elapse prior to submission, the animal should be kept cold, but not frozen.
 Freezing produces artifacts that make interpretation difficult.
 Please include a complete clinical history with all submissions.
 It is most helpful when the attending veterinarian writes the history.

-Herd (Livestock and Horses Only) Health Problems
+Herd (Cattle, Sheep, Pigs and Goats) Health Problems

 In cases involving a herd problem, the best specimens for submission are live, acutely affected, untreated animals.
 When submission of a live animal is not possible, the second best submission would be samples obtained by the submitting veterinarian at the time of field necropsy.
 Prior to euthanasia, collect blood in red top and purple top tubes.
 Perform a complete postmortem examination and submit appropriate specimens and a complete history.
 It is important that the veterinarian select which animals to submit when there is a herd problem.

 At present, the release of any animal remains to owners is prohibited.
 Our reasons for this policy include the possibility of disease transmission from the laboratory to either the owner or the owner's other animals, and misunderstandings by the owner about the condition of the returned remains.
 Cosmetic necropsies are not performed.

 Animal remains will be disposed of by mass chemical cremation unless the animal owner or the animal owner's personal veterinarian makes arrangements for individual cremation.
 The VDL does not provide individual cremation services, but may release the remains to a private cremation service.